Hello, I’m Dr. Seif.

 Noha Seif, OD, FAAO, FSLS

-Dr. Noha Seif is a medical contact lens specialist and the owner of the Contact Lens Institute of Seattle, an office dedicated to custom contact lenses.
+Dr. Noha Seif is a medical contact lens specialist and the owner of the Contact Lens Institute of Seattle, an office dedicated to medical contact lenses.
 She completed a fellowship in medical contact lenses at the Casey Eye Institute in Portland, OR, where she was trained to fit highly irregular corneas and manage difficult eye conditions.

 She is also a fellow of the Scleral Lens Education Society and a fellow of the American Academy of Optometry.